JIT and NHI Convergence

 Where dedicated NHI platforms remain necessary

 AI agent credential management.
-As AI agents become autonomous actors in production environments — LLM-based systems making API calls, triggering workflows, reading sensitive data — their credential requirements are NHI problems, not human JIT problems.
-An AI agent that calls a third-party API needs a credential scoped to that specific call, not a standing service account with permanent API access.
-Dedicated NHI platforms are building support for this use case; human JIT platforms are not.
+As AI agents become autonomous actors in production environments, LLM-based systems making API calls, triggering workflows, reading sensitive data, their credential requirements are NHI problems, not human JIT problems.
+An AI agent calling a third-party API needs a credential scoped to that specific call, not a standing service account with permanent API access.
+Dedicated NHI platforms are building toward this use case; human-JIT-platforms-with-NHI-bolted-on generally are not, at least not yet.

 Platform selection implications